The Transporter: Plot

-A vengeful Frank returns to Wall Street's villa, kills henchmen, and steals a Mercedes-Benz S-Klasse, finding "the package" in the back seat.
-He takes Lai to his home.
+A vengeful Frank returns to Wall Street's villa, kills henchmen, and steals one of his cars.
+He finds "the package" in the back seat, so he takes her to his home, where she tells her name is Lai.
 Wall Street visits a survivor in the hospital and kills him after finding out Frank is alive.
 Tarconi questions Frank about his car bombing, which he claims was stolen; Lai supports his alibi, saying she's his girlfriend.
 Wall Street's men attack with missiles and automatic weapons, but Frank and Lai escape through an underwater passage to a safe house, where Lai seduces Frank.

 Later, while being questioned at the police station by Tarconi, Lai accesses his computer to find information on Wall Street.
 She reveals that he is a human trafficker with other Chinese immigrants trapped in shipping containers, and Frank reluctantly agrees to help.
 They confront Wall Street at his office, where Lai's father, Mr. Kwai, is revealed to be his partner in crime.
 Tarconi arrives as Wall Street subdues Frank and accuses him of kidnapping Lai, and Frank is arrested.

-Tarconi suggests Frank pretend to be his hostage to escape the police.
+Frank tells Tarconi that Mr. Kwai and Wall Street are smuggling people.
+Tarconi opens the cell and hints that Frank should pretend to take him hostage to escape the police.
 Frank finds a weapons stash at Cassis, then tracks criminals to Marseille docks.
 After fighting off thugs at a bus depot, he escapes into the water, steals a car, and chases at dawn before it breaks down.
 He then hijacks a small airplane and parachutes onto the highway.